McHale's Navy: Fuji

 Keeping Fuji's presence and identity a secret from Captain Binghamton and others is a running gag, with wacky consequences throughout the series.
-For instance, to avoid detection during an inspection by Binghamton, Fuji disguises himself and poses as a Polynesian chief.
-Binghamton remarks: "With a Japanese accent?" in the premiere episode ("An Ensign For McHale").
+For instance, in the premiere episode ("An Ensign For McHale"), to avoid detection during an inspection by Binghamton, Fuji disguises himself and poses as a Polynesian chief, which Binghamton accepts despite initially questioning his Japanese appearance and Japanese accent.
 In the first episode set in Europe ("War, Italian Style"), he is passed off as a member of the 442nd Japanese-American Regiment, where he finds a second cousin through his mother's family of Kobayashi.
 In "The Mothers of PT-73" and "Orange Blossoms for McHale", he is presented as a Filipino houseboy.
 In "Fuji's Big Romance", he is a part-Hawaiian sailor.

 Fuji is involved in a frequent scenario on the show.
 Whenever Binghamton is seen approaching the island unannounced, the crew converges on McHale for instructions.
 Naturally, the primary concern is to get Fuji out of sight before he is spotted.
-So invariably, the first order out of McHale’s mouth is, "Fuji, head for the hills!" whereupon he takes off for the other side of the island.
+Invariably, the first order out of McHale's mouth is, "Fuji, head for the hills!" whereupon he takes off for the other side of the island.
 This scenario is played out so often, in one episode in the later seasons, McHale begins, "Fuji…" and Fuji finishes, "I know.
 Head for hills."
 Fuji's seemingly fluent yet awkward command of the English language serves as a comic device; particularly humorous is the unexpected and arbitrary use of American colloquialisms and ethnic phrases, all spoken with a thick Japanese accent—personal catchphrases include the Yiddish lament Oy vey and the Italian exclamation Mamma mia!.
-He fondly calls Commander McHale "Skippa-san" and Ensign Parker "Parka-san" (see Japanese honorifics).
+He fondly calls Commander McHale "Skippa-san" and Ensign Parker "Parka-san", incorporating the Japanese honorific san.